wimlds-trojmiasto/detect-waste/detr/README.md

 ```

 # Dataset & model modifications
-* we use TACO dataset with additional annotated data from detect-waste.
+* we use TACO dataset with additional annotated data from detect-waste,
+* we use few waste dataset mentioned in main `README.md` with annotated data by bbox (and somethimes also with mask).

 We expect the directory structure to be the following:
 ```
-path/to/dato/
+path/to/repository/
-  annotations/  # annotation json files train/        # train images val/          # val images
+  annotations/         # annotation json files path/to/images/        # all images
 ```
-You can modify `datasets/coco.py` build function to add new dataset and another format of paths for coco annotations type.
+You can modify `datasets/coco.py` and `datasets/__init__.py` build functions to add new dataset and another format of paths for coco annotations type.

+Check `detect-waste/annotations/README.md` to veryfy provided annotations by [Detect Waste in Pomerania team](https://detectwaste.ml/).

 ## Model details
 * Optimizer: AdamW or LaProp